 We issued various debt obligations for our loan financing activities.
 The bonds and notes issued by us are not general obligations, but are limited revenue obligations secured by, and payable solely from, the assets of the Trust Estates created for particular financings by the various Bond Resolutions.

-At June 30, 2005, we had total outstanding debt of \$806,580,000 in our various financing systems, compared to \$658,410,000 at June 30, 2004 and \$550,085,000 at June 30, 2003.
+At June 30 of the Fiscal Years indicated below, the total outstanding debt in our various financing systems was as shown in the following Table: